willymcallister/willymcallister.github.io/_articles/electric-potential.md

 $V\_{ab} = \text{electric potential difference}_{ab} =\dfrac{U_b}{q} - \dfrac{U_a}{q}$

 This is the formal definition of voltage.

-Voltage is measured it in units of *volts*, in honor the inventor of the battery.
+Voltage is measured it in units of *volts*, to honor the inventor of the battery.

 ### Voltage near a point charge